aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dotx-to-pptm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOTX to PPTM or Online App" h2="Export DOTX to PPTM within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+Converting DOTX to PPTM is a common requirement for many businesses.
+DOTX is a template file format used by Microsoft Word, while PPTM is a presentation file format used by Microsoft PowerPoint.
+Converting DOTX to PPTM allows users to create presentations from Word templates, which can be used for a variety of purposes, such as creating presentations for business meetings, conferences, and other events.

+<h2>How Aspose.Total Helps for DOTX to PPTM Conversion</h2>
-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOTX to PPTM conversion while using two of it's APIs.
-Load your DOTX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTM.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOTX to PPTM.
+It consists of two APIs: Aspose.Words for C++ and Aspose.Slides for C++.
+Aspose.Words for C++ can be used to load the DOTX file and convert it to HTML.
+Aspose.Slides for C++ can then be used to load the HTML and create a new presentation, which can be saved as a PPTM file.
+This process allows users to quickly and easily convert DOTX to PPTM without having to manually convert the files.
+Additionally, Aspose.Total for C++ provides a number of other features, such as the ability to create, edit, and manipulate documents, presentations, and spreadsheets.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}